jfuruness/lib_youtube_cd_burner/README.md

    * 0.1.5 - Added multi URL functionality for a single folder/cd to allow for normalized audio across multiple playlists
    * 0.1.6 - Simple bug fix - I don't remember what though
    * 0.1.7 - Added basic metadata for title and album in case cars need that
+   * 0.1.8 - Removed special characters from file names - appeared to cause an error where songs have no volume
+   * 0.1.9 - Removed excess files from package that were accidentally downloaded

 ## Credits
 * [lib\_youtube\_cd\_burner](#lib\_youtube\_cd\_burner)

 There where various sites I visited to learn about audio CD's, unfortunately I did not record them as I did them because I didn't plan on making a package.
-Here are two posts that helped:
+Here are some posts that helped:

 https://stackoverflow.com/a/42496373
 https://superuser.com/a/1367091